enplace2/my_key_value_db/README.md

 # my_key_value_db

 A simple key-value database built in C++17.
-This is a learning project focused on writing modern C++, working with Protocol Buffers for binary serialization, and building a persistent storage engine from scratch.
+This is a small practice project focused on writing modern C++, working with Protocol Buffers for binary serialization, and building a persistent storage engine from scratch.

 ## What It Does